TosbackCgusBridge-Bot/CGUs-versions/Kansascity/Privacy Policy.md

 If you have any questions or comments about our policies, we may be reached at KansasCity.com, 1729 Grand Blvd., Kansas City, Missouri 64108, at 816-234-4636 or at kcsfeedback@kansascity.com.

 KansasCity.comArchivesHistorical ArchivesWeb Web Search powered by YAHOO!
-SEARCH dealsaver's™ Deal of the Day $50 for $100 at One Stop Decorating $50 Value: Discount: You Save: $100 50% $50
+SEARCH dealsaver's™ Deal of the Day $99 for 1 Week of Customized Meal Delivery from Success Meals KC $99 Value: Discount: You Save: $208 52% $109

-Wednesday: Hen House, HyVee, Price Chopper Deals HyVee
+Thursday: Wal Mart, Sunfresh Deals Sunfresh

-*   Boneless Beef Chuck Roast - $1.99/lb
+*   Turkey Hill Lemonade Or Tea, 64-Oz., Selected Varieties - $0.98
-*   Kellogg's Cereal - $1.48
+*   Pillsbury Biscuits, 4-12-Oz., Cinnamon Rolls With Icing, Original Crescent Dinner Rolls, Grands!
+Or Selected Varieties - $0.98 each
-*   Hy-vee Boneless Skinless Chicken Breast - $1.77/lb
+*   Johnsonville Links, Patties Or Ground Italian Sausage, 12-16 -Oz. - 2/$5 or $2.50 each
 *   more...

 1. SEASONAL DRIVERS